-- For chocolate sour cream frosting, add in a Tablespoon of unsweetened cocoa powder.
-It’s a variation of my chocolate buttercream frosting.
+- For chocolate sour cream frosting, add a Tablespoon of unsweetened cocoa powder.
+It’s a variation of both my chocolate frosting recipe and chocolate buttercream frosting.

 - A drop of food coloring for added color would be a fun and festive way to decorate for a particular occasion.

-- I use unsalted butter because I think the tang in the sour cream balances the sugar, but if you would prefer to use salted butter or add a pinch of salt into the frosting, you can.
+- I use unsalted butter because I think the tang in the sour cream balances the sugar.
+If If you would prefer to use salted butter or add a pinch of salt to the frosting, you can.

 - If you find your frosting is too thick, add in more sour cream a little bit at a time until desired consistency is where you want it.

 - If you don’t have any sour cream on hand, but you happen to have some Greek yogurt (none of that Greek-style yogurt stuff), go ahead and give that a try!